MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboard-themes.md

     ![Screenshot of the download icon for the JSON file.](media/service-dashboard-themes/power-bi-theme-json.png)

-3. In Power BI service, in the Custom Dashboard theme window, select **Upload JSON theme**.
+3. In the Power BI service, in the Custom Dashboard theme window, select **Upload JSON theme**.

     ![Screenshot of the Dashboard theme window, highlighting the Upload JSON theme option.](media/service-dashboard-themes/power-bi-upload-theme.png)